Disney World Special Events, Festivals and Parties

 Epcot International Food and Wine Festival

 Each fall, Epcot hosts the International Food and Wine Festival, Epcot guests can enjoy the flavors of more than 25 international marketplaces dotting the World Showcase promenade.
-Tapas-sized portions of regional specialties run $3 to $8 each; recommended wines and/or beers pairings are available at each kiosk as well.
+Tapas-sized portions of regional specialties run $5 to $11 each; recommended wines and/or beers pairings are available at each kiosk as well.

-New for 2023, four new Global Marketplaces will be added in the fall as part of the Disney100 celebration: Char & Chop, Wine & Wedge, Bubbles & Brine and Swirled Showcase.
+New for 2023, four new Global Marketplaces were added in the fall as part of the Disney100 celebration: Char & Chop, Wine & Wedge, Bubbles & Brine and Swirled Showcase.
 Also new for 2023, the Brew-Wing Lab at the Odyssey will offer snacks and beverages, created by Dr. Bunsen Honeydew and Beaker of Muppet Labs, such as the Unnecessarily Spicy, Yet Extremely Tasty Scotch Bonnet Pepper-Curry Wings and the Pickle Milkshake.

 Eat to the Beat Concerts take place on select nights and are included with admission to Epcot.
 Internationally recognized artists and local Orlando bands will perform.
 Eat to the Beat Dining Packages were available to book for lunch or dinner on Fridays through Mondays at select Epcot restaurants.